 Is the gastric bypass operation reversible?

-The gastric bypass operation is considered to be a permanent weight loss measure.
+The gastric bypass operation is primarily regarded as a lasting approach to weight loss.

 Association for the Study of Obesity (ASO) 020 8503 2042 www.aso.org.uk